Fábio Simplício: Roma

-On 1 June 2010, Simplício moved to A.S.
-Roma on a three-year contract worth €1.8m per season, effective as of 1 July.
+On 1 June 2010, Simplício moved to AS Roma on a three-year contract worth €1.8m per season, effective as of 1 July.
 He scored four league goals from 24 appearances in his debut campaign, adding the 2–1 winner against S.S.
 Lazio for the Coppa Italia as the capital side reached the semifinals.

-In 2011–12, Simplício netted the same number of goals, including one in a Derby del Sole against S.S.C.
-Napoli in a 3–1 away triumph, but Roma could only finish seventh, thus not qualifying for any European competition.
+In 2011–12, Simplício netted the same number of goals, including one in a Derby del Sole against SSC Napoli in a 3–1 away triumph, but Roma could only finish seventh, thus not qualifying for any European competition.

 Cerezo Osaka

 On 27 July 2012, Simplício joined J1 League's Cerezo Osaka.
 He made his official debut on 4 August against Consadole Sapporo, contributing to the 4–0 victory.

 International career

 On 17 November 2009, aged 30, Simplício earned his first and only cap for Brazil, in a friendly match with Oman.
 He came on as a substitute for Felipe Melo in the second half of the 2–0 win.